The Decolonial Parent

 Maybe we got lucky but we feel like it has been pretty easy to cloth diaper our baby.
 We decided early on in pregnancy that we were going to give it our best shot, and spoke to a lot of parents who started then stopped or who intended to cloth diaper but then didn’t.
 Based…

-• breastfeeding is hard – my story
+• Breastfeeding is hard – my story

-breastfeeding is hard – my story
+Breastfeeding is hard – my story

 This is a read best left for those who are seeking reassurance and solidarity in their breastfeeding struggles.